prkumar/uplink/docs/source/user/tips.rst

         # Extends the above method to define a variant:
         @params(type="member")
         @get_user_repos
-        def get_team_repos_for_user(self, user):
+        def get_repos_for_collaborator(self, user):
             """
-            Retrieves the repos that are owned by teams that the user holds membership in.
+            Retrieves the repos for which the given user is a collaborator.
             """

     class EnhancedGitHub(Github):